townbull/KVDB/README.md

 ```

 ## Nested Transaction
-Nested transactions a useful when only the most recent transaction is required to be rollbacked.
+Nested transactions a useful when only the most recent transaction is required to be rolled back.

 Example:
 ```